djeada/Algorithms-And-Data-Structures/notes/graphs.md

 * A stack, either implicitly using the call stack through recursion or explicitly using a data structure.
 This stack is responsible for tracking vertices that are to be explored.
 * A hash table or set called `visited` to ensure nodes aren't revisited.

-#### Algorithm Steps:
+#### Algorithm Steps

-1. Begin from a starting vertex, _i_.
+1. Begin from a starting vertex, $i$.
-2. Mark vertex _i_ as visited.
+2. Mark vertex $i$ as visited.
-3. Visit an unvisited neighbor of _i_, mark it as visited, and move to that vertex.
+3. Visit an unvisited neighbor of $i$, mark it as visited, and move to that vertex.
 4. Repeat the above step until the current vertex has no unvisited neighbors.
 5. Backtrack to the previous vertex and explore other unvisited neighbors.
 6. Continue this process until you've visited all vertices connected to the initial start vertex.